weekiat-douze/jpn-search-demo/README.md

 # Japanese Language Search

-All demonstration on how text search can be done in Japanese Language texts.
+A demonstration on how text search can be done in Japanese Language texts.
 Utilises Morphological Analyzers and Full-Text Search techniques.

 [Demo hosted on github pages](https://weekiat-douze.github.io/jpn-search-demo/)